By Paul Noble

 Addendum:

-Paul Noble founded Activu Corporation (formerly Imtech) in New York in 1983, making it the first company to develop and sell video wall technology in the United States.
+Paul Noble is an entrepreneur with a blend of technical and business experience.
+He founded Activu Corporation (formerly Imtech) over forty years ago in New York, as the first company to design and manufacture video wall technology in the United States.
 Born in London, Paul attended the London Film School and had an early career in film and television before moving to the United States.
 He later went on to receive an MBA from Columbia Business School.
-He can be reached through Activu’s contact form here.
+He can be reached at Activu’s contact form here.

 About Activu